martyromero/martyromero.github.io/_posts/2017-09-22-fall-in-ellensburg.md

 hopelessness, and sadness better.
 I also enjoy spending time with myself.

 **4. Don't drink too much.**
 I started drinking three years ago.
 I drank during the day, at work, home, and late at night.
-Alcohol never made life any better, it only makes me sleepy and my feet really warm!
-Now, I mostly drink to try new drinks and learn to mix them myself.
+Alcohol never made life any better, it only made me sleepy and my feet really warm!
+Now, I mostly drink to try out new drinks and learn to mix them myself.
 And I still don't like beer.

 **5. It's ok to cry.**
 I've never had a problem expressing my sensitivity, even when I didn't understand it.
 But being so sensitive has always made me feel weak